Have you ever found yourself lost in your online calendar trying to find the best time slot to schedule a meeting for your dispersed team?

 If you manage a dispersed team and your aim is reliable, simple, easy productivity and progress tracking, you may want to try out Plaky.

-It is cloud based software which serves as a virtual workspace where you can gather your team members wherever they might be.
+As cloud-based software, Plaky serves as a virtual workspace where you can gather your team members wherever they might be and organize all aspects of your projects, align teams, and assign tasks in a few clicks.

-Plaky helps you organize all aspects of your projects, align teams, and assign tasks in a few clicks.
-Everything related to a project is in one centralized hub, and what’s best — it offers a forever free status which supports basic necessities such as unlimited users, boards, and projects.
-And, all that across time zones, for efficient collaboration.
+Everything related to a project is in one centralized hub.
+What’s more, Plaky offers a forever free status that supports basic necessities, such as unlimited users, boards, and projects.